squarepupil/website-pages/src/pages/indetail.md

 What our model does not do is bubble-wrap the students.
 They are free to explore their own comfort boundaries and define them, whether they push those boundaries and redefine a larger comfort zone or are more comfortable settling in more familiar territory.
-We find that when left to their own devices, students err on the side of caution.
+We find that when children are left freely to choose their actions, students err on the side of caution.

 Bumped elbows, scraped knees, and other such minor incidents give students plenty of incentive to be more careful.
 In the rare instances when a child might truly be approaching areas out of their depth, there are plenty of eyes in the community that can recognize the risk and voices to urge caution.
 In the extreme, an adult is consulted.

 Though physical safety, due to its apparent nature, is chief on the minds of all parties involved, emotional safety is, arguably, more important on a